 You’ll be hard-pressed to find a school in the United States that couldn’t use more funding, which is why it was heartbreaking when a clerical error caused the state of New Jersey to lose $400 million in federal funding for education.
 The money would have come from “Race to the Top” funding, but the state lost points in its bid for the coveted dollars because they didn’t supply the appropriate data required, including budget information comparing the 2008 and 2009 school years.

 Fight or flight

-Air travel is expensive for customers looking to book a getaway, but it was in 2006 when the airline Alitalia found itself stuck with the bill when a typo on their website allowed for $39 flights from Toronto to Cyprus (it was supposed to read $3,900), definitely one of the most expensive typos in the world.
+Air travel is expensive for customers looking to book a getaway, but it was in 2006 when the airline Alitalia found itself stuck with the bill when a typo on their website allowed for $39 flights from Toronto to Cyprus (it was supposed to read $3,900).
 Two-thousand tickets sold before Alitalia could correct the price online.
 Instead of fighting customers on their mistake, they chose to honour the cheap tickets to the tune of $7 million.

 When an oil rig operated by Texaco drilled too far into the ground in Louisiana, it resulted in the collapse of salt pillars holding up Lake Peigneur.
 A sinkhole formed and the lake went from just six-feet deep to a monstrous 200-feet.
 Texaco paid $44.8 million for the incredibly costly and troubling mistake.

 High seas disaster